 Moreover, legislation on consumer protection and on evictions in cases of mortgage default is aimed at reinforcing the protection of some vulnerable mortgage debtors.
 The main pieces of legislation in connection with this matter are:

-- Royal Decree Law 6/2012, of 9 March 2012, on urgent measures to protect mortgage debtors without resources (Royal Decree-Law 6/2012), as amended by Royal Decree-Law 5/2017, of 17 March 2017 (Royal Decree-Law 5/2017), which provides for a series of mechanisms to protect mortgage debtors at risk of social exclusion, the main pillar of which is the creation of a Code of Good Practice for the viable restructuring of debts guaranteed by main-residence mortgages.
+- Royal Decree Law 6/2012, of 9 March 2012, on urgent measures to protect mortgage debtors without resources, as amended by Royal Decree-Law 5/2017, of 17 March 2017, which provides for a series of mechanisms to protect mortgage debtors at risk of social exclusion, the main pillar of which is the creation of a Code of Good Practice for the viable restructuring of debts guaranteed by main-residence mortgages.
 This Code – which, although it provides for voluntary accession, has been signed by the vast majority of credit institutions operating in Spain – envisages three consecutive stages of action with the purpose of accomplishing the restructuring of the relevant mortgage debt;

-- Law 1/2013, of 14 May 2013, on measures to reinforce the protection of mortgage debtors, the restructuring of debt and social renting, which established a four-year moratorium from 15 May 2013 on evictions on mortgagors in a situation of extreme difficulty from their principal residence (which was extended for three more years by Royal Decree-Law 5/2017, and for four additional years therefrom until May 2024 by Royal Decree-Law 6/2020, of 10 March 2020, by which urgent measures are taken in the economic field and for the protection of public health);
+- Law 1/2013, of 14 May 2013, on measures to reinforce the protection of mortgage debtors, the restructuring of debt and social renting, which established a four-year moratorium from 15 May 2013 on evictions on mortgagors in a situation of extreme difficulty from their principal residence (which was extended for three more years by Royal Decree-Law 5/2017, and for four additional years therefrom until May 2024 by Royal Decree-Law 6/2020);

 - Law 25/2015, of 28 July 2015, on a second chance mechanism, diminishing the financial burden and other socially related measures, which, inter alia, sets out a number of protections for debtors within their insolvency proceedings (including the possibility of release from all debts in cases where the debtor's assets do not cover his or her aggregate debts), improves the Code of Good Practices in relation to mortgage debtors without resources, as approved by Royal Decree-Law 6/2012, and broadens the scope of the application of the Code so that a greater number of debtors can benefit from it; and